Updated on February 18th, 2025 by Felix Martinez

 The company should be able to achieve this growth through rising revenues, which will be possible thanks to organic growth and acquisitions, and through tailwinds from margin expansion and share repurchases, which will lead to further declines in Pentair’s share count.

-Pentair will benefit from a number of structural tailwinds, such as the aging water infrastructure in the U.S. Pentair continues to see very strong organic growth on a consolidated basis as Aquatic Systems performs well.
+Pentair will benefit from several structural tailwinds, such as the aging water infrastructure in the U.S. Pentair continues to see very strong organic growth on a consolidated basis as Aquatic Systems performs well.
 Acquisitions will also help boost the company’s growth.

 Competitive Advantages & Recession Performance

 One of the competitive factors that has fueled Pentair’s impressive growth is its lean cost structure.
-This is no accident; Pentair has employed a strategy called Pentair Integrated Management System, or PIMS, which has enabled its high profit margins.
+This is no accident; Pentair has employed a strategy called Pentair Integrated Management System, or PIMS, enabling its high profit margins.

 PIMS enables leaner manufacturing processes and drives efficiency throughout the company’s supply chain and distribution.
 Even though the effort is years old at this point, it continues to permeate the company’s strategy today.
 The impact is a culture and mindset with a relentless focus on cutting costs from its model.

 The PIMS is an organization-wide system.
-It effects talent management by providing employees with the proper incentives and providing all employees with individual responsibility down to the operator level.
+It affects talent management by providing employees with the proper incentives and allowing all employees to have individual responsibility down to the operator level.

 Within the PIMS system, the ‘Lean Enterprise’ system helps to increase profit margins.
 It drives margin expansion by increasing productivity at manufacturing sites and helps identify acquisition targets with the highest cost savings opportunities.